ClariceR/flask_api_db/docs/inserting_a_new_item.md

-## How do I insert a new item in my table?
+## How do I insert a new item in a table?

 *We need to create a function and accept the new item as a parameter* *It will also be structured in the try/ except/ finally blocks*